 At the end of the course student understands about all types of energy sources and utilization.
-At the end of this course, students will demonstrate the ability to

 - Analyze the Energy Scenario in india.

 - Understand the concept of Solar Energy

 - Understand the concept of Wind Energy

 - Understand the concept of Hydro Energy

 - Analyze the different energy sources.

 - At the end of the course student understands about all types of energy sources and utilization.